 - Time synchronization method 1 (the time source is located in the DN or device side):

-Time Domain is provided from the DN or Device Side and gPTP or PTP method is applied,The PCF may, according to PCC rule authorization, choose a 5QI based on the QoS Reference and dynamically set the PDB and/or MDBV according to requirements for (g)PTP protocol (e.g. required number of synchronization clients and gPTP message rate).
+Time Domain is provided from the DN or Device Side and gPTP or PTP method is applied.
+The PCF may, according to PCC rule authorization, choose a 5QI based on the QoS Reference and dynamically set the PDB and/or MDBV according to requirements for (g)PTP protocol (e.g. required number of synchronization clients and gPTP message rate).
 For Ethernet type PDU sessions, both PTP over UDP/IP and gPTP over Ethernet are applicable.
 For IP type PDU sessions, PTP over UDP/IP is applicable.
 In this case, neither the NW-TT port or DS-TT port is a (g)PTP grandmaster.

 NOTE 1: It is assumed that 5G internal system clock is made available to all user plane nodes in the 5G system (e.g. to UEs via SIB/RRC messages).